prishi003/Portfolio/README.md

 # Portfolio Project

-This repository contains my personal portfolio website and a simple interest calculator script.
+This repository contains my personal portfolio website.

 ## About